Winding up a Company in Hong Kong

 All of them are ways of dissolving a company.

-Winding up is the process of settling the accounts and liquidating the assets of a company for the purpose of making distribution of the net assets to members and dissolving the company.
+Winding up is the process of settling the accounts and liquidating the assets or property of a company for the purpose of making net distributions to members and dissolving the company.
 The procedures are laid down in Part V of the Companies (Winding Up and Miscellaneous Provisions) Ordinance (Cap.
 32).

 A defunct solvent company which meets the required conditions may be dissolved by applying for deregistration under section 750 of the Companies Ordinance.
 Deregistration is a relatively simple, inexpensive and quick procedure for dissolving defunct solvent companies.

-As for striking off, the Registrar of Companies may strike the name of a company off the Companies Register under Division 1 of Part 15 of the Companies Ordinance where the Registrar has reasonable cause to believe that the company is not in operation or carrying on business.
+As for striking off, the Registrar of Companies may strike the name of a company off the Companies Register under Division 1 of Part 15 of the Companies Ordinance where the Registrar has reasonable cause to believe that the company is not in operation.
 The company shall be dissolved when its name is struck off the Companies Register.
 Striking off is a statutory power conferred on the Registrar, a company cannot apply for striking off.

-Hopefully, now you know much more about the most important processes regarding winding-up a company in Hong Kong.
-As you can see, it is time-consuming, far from simple, and involves a number of steps.
+Hopefully, now you know much more about the most important processes regarding the winding-up (or liquidation) of a company in accordance with Hong Kong’s government law.

 If you need further help or if you have any more questions, feel free to reach out to Sleek.
 Our team of experts will gladly help with different aspects of winding up.